mrpjevans/playback/README.md

 It is currently not idempotent, so do not run it again.

 Two folders will be created in your home folder:
-- `playbackos_repo` is for development.
+- `playback_repo` is for development.
 You can delete this if you wish.
-- `playbackos` contains your media files and the web interface.
+- `playback` contains your media files and the web interface.

 ## Usage